-- Personal electronic is collected by staff member and turned into the main office, and entered into the behavior tracking system (Jumprope) by the end of the day. - Administration contacts parent, informs them that the personal electronic will be turned into administration in the mornings for the next 2 days. - Student picks up personal electronic at the end of the day with a copy of the personal electronics policy.
+- Personal electronic is collected by staff member and turned into the main office, and entered into the behavior tracking system by the end of the day. - Administration contacts parent, informs them that the personal electronic will be turned into administration in the mornings for the next 5 days. - Student picks up personal electronics at the end of the day